Amazon is massive.

 - Streaming games or DJ Sets on Twitch.

-It should be fairly clear by now that there’s a HUGE number of opportunities to make money working from home with Amazon.
-While Amazon Customer Service jobs from home might still be really popular, they make up only a small proportion of the employment opportunities – and a tiny fraction of the earning opportunities.
+It should be fairly clear by now that there’s a HUGE number of opportunities to make money from a wide range of Amazon work from home jobs.
+While customer service jobs from home might be particularly popular, they make up only a small proportion of the employment opportunities – and a tiny fraction of the earning opportunities.

 More important than the increase in remote jobs at Amazon is perhaps the fact that it has opened up so many ways for home workers and freelancers to make money by working with, rather than for, the company.

-No matter what your interests or skillsets, it is highly likely that you will find some Amazon work from home jobs that will match your needs in 2021.
+No matter what your interests or skillsets, it is highly likely that you will find some options that involve working for, or with, Amazon.